Building Generative Screen Worlds for Death and the Machine

 As Jodorowsky initiates climbing toward enlightenment through grotesque and comic trials, the player ascends through UNSCROLL’s 30 scenes — each a digital ordeal that experiments with screen-based perception.
 The splash screen becomes a threshold; the cursor, a sigil; the first keystroke, an invocation.
 Movement is intentionally imperfect — the controls resist mastery, encouraging a state of surrender rather than skill.
 The experience unfolds not as narrative but as metamorphosis: each act of motion transforms the field, distorting sound, color, and form until play becomes trance.

-Alejandro Jodorowsky, Holly Mountain (1973)
+Alejandro Jodorowsky, Holy Mountain (1973)

 Both Holy Mountain and Pixillation aimed to expand consciousness through formal excess — one through sacred absurdity, the other through computational rhythm.
 UNSCROLL lives between them, channeling the ecstatic logic of both.
 Where Jodorowsky used allegory to dissolve ego, Schwartz used code to dissolve image.
 Here, the feed itself dissolves.
 The infinite scroll — capitalism’s most invisible choreography — is interrupted, fractured, and ritualized.
 Every movement through the lattice is a small act of resistance, a reclaiming of perception from the economy of distraction.